Orleans House Class Eel Pie Island Class

 At the end of Reception the children are assessed against a set of Early Learning Goals.
 The children are expected to achieve a Good Level of Development across the EYFS.
 The Good Level of Development is the measure that helps to demonstrate the proportion of children who are achieving expected levels in the prime areas of learning (communication and language, physical development and personal, social and emotional development) and in maths and literacy.

-We will set weekly homework activities linked to our learning on Google Classroom, and we encourage our parents to read with their children on a daily basis for 10 minutes and practise their KIRF's once we start them later in the academic year.
+We upload a weekly parent overview alongside homework activities linked to our learning on Google Classroom, and we encourage our parents to read with their children on a daily basis for 10 minutes and practise their KIRF's.
 By working together, we aim to make this the best possible start to a love of life-long learning.
 It is a privilege to be sharing your child’s first stepping stone into education.

 We hope you will find all the information you need about Reception life here at Orleans Primary School.
 However, if you do have any questions, please send an email to firstname.lastname@example.org.